mdolab/pygeo/paper/paper.md

 ### Parametric Geometry Tools

 The flexibility and ease of setup of the FFD method make it preferable for some applications.
-In other applications, however, it can be beneficial to have the geometry defined in a more commonly accepted engineering format, such as a computer-aided design (CAD) model or other parametric definition of the geometry.
+In other applications, however, it can be beneficial to have the geometry defined in a more commonly accepted engineering format, such as a CAD model or other parametric definition of the geometry.
 CAD is the industry standard, so if manufacturing of a design is desired then a CAD model defining it is required.

 If the geometry is designed parametrically, the relationships between design variables and geometry is defined in the model itself.